MumenAlmadaineh/reading-notes/class-04.md

 - Discover how various devices have different screen sizes and resolution, and how this affects the design process

 - Learn the difference between fixed width and liquid layouts, and how they are created.

 - Find out how designers use grids to make their page designs look more professional.

-# function method and object in JavaScript:
+# function method and object in JavaScript

 ## each one of these terms refers to JavaScript element